 Audrey R Tyrka, MD, PhD

-Audrey Tyrka, MD, PhD, is the director of Research at Butler Hospital and director of the Laboratory for Clinical and Translational Neuroscience (LCTN) at Butler Hospital, and professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
+Audrey Tyrka, MD, PhD, is the director of Research at Butler Hospital and director of the Laboratory for Clinical and Translational Neuroscience (LCTN) at Butler Hospital, and professor of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University.
 Dr. Tyrka's research is focused on understanding the links between childhood trauma and physical and psychiatric illnesses.
 In addition to psychiatric disorders, including major depression and post-traumatic stress disorder (PTSD), stress and trauma increase risk for medical conditions such as diabetes and heart disease.
 Dr. Tyrka studies maltreated children and adults with early adversity to understand genetic, epigenetic, neuroendocrine, and neuroimmune effects as they relate to risk for mood and anxiety disorders and related health conditions.
 The goal of this work is to understand the biology of risk and protection in order to inform prevention and treatment efforts.